ashish-reddy-20-08/Speech-Emotion-Recognition/README.md

 ## Conclusion
 We can see our model is more accurate in predicting surprise, angry emotions and it makes sense also because audio files of these emotions differ to other audio files in a lot of ways like pitch, speed etc..

-We overall achieved 61% accuracy on our test data and its decent but we can improve it more by applying more augmentation techniques and using other feature extraction methods.
+I overall achieved 61% accuracy on our test data and its decent but we can improve it more by applying more augmentation techniques and using other feature extraction methods.